erik-monroy/erik-monroy/README.md

-- 👋 Hi, I’m @erik-monroy
+- 👋 Hi, I’m @angelo-monroy
-- 🥼 I'm a Biostatistician for Exactech's Clinical Data team
+- 🥼 I'm a data scientist for Dexcom's Behavioral Science team
-- 👀 I’m interested in biostatistics, AI/ML ethics, and medical device data analysis
+- 👀 I’m interested in all things data, especialy related to health, biostatistics, and AI/ML ethics
-- 🌱 I’m currently learning accelerometry visualizations
+- 🌱 I have a work github, so you won't see much of my activity here!
-- 📫 Reach me via Teams or email
+- 📫 Reach me via LinkedIn

 <!---
 erik-monroy/erik-monroy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.